BookHeaven/BookHeaven.Server/README.md

 - **Modern and responsive UI**
 - **Auto discovery**: The server can be discovered by the client app automatically, so you don't have to manually configure it.
 - **Metadata handling (title, author, etc)**.
 Metadata is read from the ebook itself and editable at any time.
 Any changes, including the cover, are persisted into the file as well.
+- **Metadata fetching**.
+You can fetch metadata from the internet, which will update the book's metadata and cover (WIP, very experimental).
 - **Progress tracking**[^1].
 You can check the progress of your books at any given time, but also set it manually.
 - **Font types management**[^2].
 Any font that you configure will be made available for your devices to easily download and use.